duqtools/duqtools/docs/large_scale_validation.md

 ### Placeholder variables

-The `duqduq` config template uses [jinja2](https://jinja.palletsprojects.com/en/3.0.x/) as the templating language.
+The `duqduq` config template uses [jinja2](https://jinja.palletsprojects.com/en/latest/) as the templating engine.
+Jinja2 is widely used in the Python ecosystem and outside.

 `run`
 : This contains attributes related to the current run.
 You can access the run name (`run.name`).